-It is the responsibility of the systems integrator to assure that no temperature, energy, voltage hazard, shorting of PCBA to ground, or ESD potential hazard is presented during the hot connect/disconnect operation.
+It is the responsibility of the systems integrator to assure that no temperature, energy, voltage hazard, or ESD potential hazard is presented during the hot connect/disconnect operation.
 Discharge the static electricity from the drive carrier prior to inserting it into the system.